| What

 prices are the same for wood, aluminum or steel.
 Frames returned

 to us for restretching must be clean.
-All old mesh must be
+All old mesh and wet plastisol ink must be

 removed.
 We will resurface if necessary and restretch to original

 tension with the mesh of your choice.
-Please order restretched
+There is a cleaning charge

 for screens returned uncleaned.
 We do not restretch roller